ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.13.2.1.
 Lambda Architecture

 Best practice is to make it very small and very specialized.
 Lambda function code, when executed is known as being **invoked**.

-When invoked, it runs inside a runtime environment that matches the language the script is written in.
+* When invoked, it runs inside a runtime environment that matches the language the script is written in.
   The runtime environment is allocated a certain amount of memory and an appropriate amount of CPU.
 The more memory you allocate, the more CPU it gets, and the more the function costs to invoke per second.

-Lambda functions can be given an IAM role or **execution role**.
+* Lambda functions can be given an IAM role or **execution role**.
 The execution role is passed into the runtime environment.
   Whenever that function executes, the code inside has access to whatever permissions the role's permission policy provides.

-Lambda can be invoked in an **event-driven** or **manual** way.
-Each time you invoke a lambda function, the environment provided is new.
+* Lambda can be invoked in an **event-driven** or **manual** way.
+Each time you invoke a lambda function, the environment provided is new and ephemeral.
-Never store anything inside the runtime environment, it is ephemeral.

-Lambda functions by default are public services and can access any websites.
+* Lambda functions by default are public services and can access any websites.
 By default they cannot access private VPC resources, but can be configured to do so if needed.
 Once configured, they can only access resources within a VPC.
   Unless you have configured your VPC to have all of the configuration needed to have public internet access or access to the AWS public space endpoints, then the Lambda will not have access.

-The Lambda runtime is stateless, so you should always use AWS services for input and output.
+* The Lambda runtime is stateless, so you should always use AWS services for input and output.
 Something like DynamoDB or S3.
 If a Lambda is invoked by an event, it gets details of the event given to it at startup.

-Lambda functions can run up to 15 minutes.
+**Exam note:** Lambda functions can run up to 15 minutes.
 That is the max limit.

 #### 1.13.2.2.
 Key Considerations

-- Currently 15 min execution limit.
+- Currently 15 min execution limit. - Anything > 15 min can't use Lambda.
 - Assume each execution gets a new runtime environment.
 - Use the execution role which is assumed when needed.
 - Always load data from other services from public APIs or S3.
-- Store data to other services (e.g. S3).
+- Store data to other services (e.g. S3) because Lambda is non-persistent.
 - 1M free requests and 400,000 GB-seconds of compute per month.

 ### 1.13.3.
 CloudWatch Events and EventBridge

 Delivers near real time stream of system events that describe changes in AWS products and services.
 EventBridge will replace CW Events.
 EventBridge can also handle events from third parties.
 Both share the same underlying architecture.
 AWS is now encouraging a migration to EB.

 #### 1.13.3.1.
 CloudWatch Events Key Concepts